densitydesign/teaching-dd16/content/syllabus/body.md

 The first phase will tackle data handling and translation for the creation of visualizations; highlighting the theoretical and technical competences needed.
 It will acquaint students with how to work with data in a tabular format (cleaning, aggregation, lookup).
 There will be a basic introduction to Statistics, defining its objectives and highlighting why an information designer needs to master it.
 Traditional methods from the design field will be used in order to analyze and represent complex datasets.
 This module will also provide students with the basic theories of data visualization, following its development and core principles.

-Output of this phase is the design of a series of visualizations - both for a web format and a printed edition - that represent a first perspective or angle to access the chosen issue.
+Output of this phase is the design of a series of printed visualizations that represent a first perspective or angle to access the chosen issue.

 ## Learning goals
 1. *To manage data* from the choice of sources, to analysis and manipulation of the gathered data.
 2. To know the *theoretical context of information visualization* and how to apply it to the design of visualizations.
 3. To choose visual variables for mapping data, *design visualization*, provide needed context for tis reading/decoding.
-4. To create *simple HTML responsive pages* for presenting a design project.

 # Second phase: Data as Artifact